This preface contains the following

 decrease the size of the topology diagram by scrolling down with your mouse

-selection—Use this tool to zoom in on a specific topology element.
-To zoom by
+selection—Zooms in on a specific topology element.
+To zoom by selection, click

-selection, click the tool, then click and drag your mouse across the element
+the tool, and then click and drag your mouse across the element that you want

 Display Icons as dots setting.
-Select the radio
+Click the radio

-tips display information about each tool, or about nodes in the topology.
+tips–Displays information about each tool or about nodes in the topology.
 To

-display tool tip information, hover over the tool or over a node in the
+display tool tip information, hover over a tool or over a node in the diagram

 You can resize the

-panes in the GUI display by clicking the pane resize grippers.
+panes in the GUI display by clicking the pane resize grippers as follows: